cloud-custodian/cloud-custodian/docs/source/azure/policy/resources/webapp.rst

         actions:
           - type: delete

-This policy will find all web apps with 10 or less requests over the last 30 days, mark for deletion and notify user@domain.com
+This policy will find all web apps with 10 or less requests over the last 72 hours, mark for deletion and notify user@domain.com

 .. code-block:: yaml